 The word wasp is often associated with fear…fear of a possible painful sting!
 It is mostly this fear that prevents us from trying to understand these marvelous creatures and their ways.
 Would we even associate these wasps with parents that provide for their young?!

 Inspite of their repugnant reputation, these little insects can be very caring parents.
-This is particularly true of the potter wasps.
+This is particularly true of the potter wasps and mud dauber wasps.
 They take their parental roles very seriously.
 Their ability to mould wet earth into miniature pots is quite amazing.